SergMuhin/Monster-Slayer-Vue.js/README.md

 Getting started:

-1. clone this repo
+1. Clone this repo
-5. run index.html in browser
+2. Open index.html in browser